Utilization rate vs Achievement rate

 Here is the completion rate:

-Billable hours for a period / total number of hours recorded by the employee (billable + non-billable).
+Billable hours of a period / total number of hours recorded by the employee (billable + non-billable).

-The completion rate gives the fair billable performance of that employee, regardless of how many hours he or she has spent over the period.
-And if you use the right time tracking software, you'll be able to better understand how your employees use their time.
+The completion rate gives the fair billable performance of this employee, regardless of the number of hours he or she has spent over the period.
+And if you use the right software to track time, you'll be able to better understand how your employees are using their time.

 The importance of recording non-billable hours